-How to take SUBUTEX
+How to Take SUBUTEX

 Do not take SUBUTEX to treat any condition other than the one prescribed for by your

 Do not give SUBUTEX to anyone else, even if their symptoms seem the same as yours.
-It may harm them.

 The tablets are taken sublingually.
 This means that you place the tablet under your

 tongue and allow it to dissolve, which may take 2 to 10 minutes.
 This is the only

 The tablets will not work if you chew or swallow them whole.

-Do not inject SUBUTEX, patients have died from injecting SUBUTEX when also taking benzodiazepines (medicines used to treat
+injecting SUBUTEX and also taking benzodiazepines (medicines used to treat anxiety

 How much to take

 SUBUTEX is only for adults and children over the age of 16 years.
 Your doctor will

 tell you how much SUBUTEX to take and you should always follow medical advice.

-On the first day the recommended starting dose is 4 mg SUBUTEX with an additional
+On the first day the recommended starting dose is 4-8 mg SUBUTEX with an additional

 4 mg depending on your needs as determined by your treating doctor.

-For patients who are still using heroin: when starting treatment the dose of SUBUTEX should be taken at least 6
+or codeine: when starting treatment the dose of SUBUTEX should be taken at least 6

 For patients receiving methadone: before beginning treatment with SUBUTEX, your doctor

-to a maximum of 30 mg/day.
+you can tolerate.
 The first dose of SUBUTEX should be taken at least 24 hours after

 your last dose of methadone or when the first signs of craving appear.